Code-Institute-Submissions/stellaexp-first-stream/README.md

 Essentially, this part is your sales pitch.

 ## UX

+My UX process was to think what a user would want from a restaurant website.
+I started by researching what other restaurants included on their site and constructed some wireframes based on my research and knowledge.

+I wanted the website to be clean and simple.

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: